Alexander Pushkin: Romanticism

-Pushkin is considered by many to be the central representative of Romanticism in Russian literature although he was not unequivocally known as a Romantic.
+Pushkin is considered by many to be the central representative of Romanticism in Russian literature; however, he was not unequivocally known as a Romantic.
 Russian critics have traditionally argued that his works represent a path from Neoclassicism through Romanticism to Realism.
 An alternative assessment suggests that "he had an ability to entertain contrarities which may seem Romantic in origin, but are ultimately subversive of all fixed points of view, all single outlooks, including the Romantic" and that "he is simultaneously Romantic and not Romantic".

 Russian literature

 Pushkin is usually credited with developing Russian literature.
 He is seen as having originated the highly nuanced level of language which characterizes Russian literature after him, and he is also credited with substantially augmenting the Russian lexicon.
 Whenever he found gaps in the Russian vocabulary, he devised calques.
 His rich vocabulary and highly-sensitive style are the foundation for modern Russian literature.
 His accomplishments set new records for development of the Russian language and culture.
 He became the father of Russian literature in the 19th century, marking the highest achievements of the 18th century and the beginning of literary process of the 19th century.
 He introduced Russia to all the European literary genres as well as a great number of West European writers.
 He brought natural speech and foreign influences to create modern poetic Russian.
 Though his life was brief, he left examples of nearly every literary genre of his day: lyric poetry, narrative poetry, the novel, the short story, the drama, the critical essay and even the personal letter.

 According to Vladimir Nabokov, Pushkin's idiom combined all the contemporaneous elements of Russian with all he had learned from Derzhavin, Zhukovsky, Batyushkov, Karamzin and Krylov: